fread-ink/fread-vagrant/README.md

 Unfortunately kexec has to be compiled with the same glibc version, kernel headers and compile-time parameters used in the original Kindle operating system since it will be executed before fread has loaded.

-Fortunately [NiLuJe](https://github.com/NiLuJe) has documented how to do this.
-See their latest "Cross-compilation ToolChain & patches" in [this thread](http://www.mobileread.com/forums/showthread.php?t=225030).

-This requires a special cross-compile toolchain.
+Compiling kexec requires a different cross-compile toolchain.

-To compile this toolchain:
+To build this toolchain:

 ```
 git clone https://github.com/fread-ink/fread-native-cross-compile